 No matter how ridiculous you make your hypotheticals, your lies would still be lies, no matter how many more you add to the original.

 No, FEMA wasn't swindled out of $300 million by da joos.
 No, the non-Jewish and Jewish organizations did not receive $300 million for literally no reason.
-No, the spending on migrants is not the cause of FEMA not having a hurricane response budget to cover the full hurricane season.
+No, the spending on migrants is not causing FEMA to have a hurricane response budget shortfall.
 And no, the American budget spending on other things in addition to hurricane relief is not the cause of FEMA getting into airspace control / charity pushback / other issues.